 2. Heat the mixing location and building to at least +5 °C.

-Heat the mixing location and building so the cement, aggregates and applied screed do not freeze, and the temperature does not fall below +5° C.
+Heat the mixing location and building such that the cement and aggregates as well as the applied screed will not freeze and their temperature will not fall below +5 °.

 3. Do not use heating lances.